MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 |**Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)**|Guests can only access their own directory objects.|

 To learn more, see [What are the default user permissions in Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions)

+> [!NOTE]
+> A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## See also